ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 One can also specify a specific metal of interest, and RMG will load corresponding binding energies from the metal database by using ``metal``.
+The full database of available metals can be found in ``input/surface/libraries/metal.py``.

 Here is an example catalyst properties block for Pt(111)::